 How much time do you spend writing emails, reports, or other documents at work?
 Probably more than you realize.
 For many professionals, writing consumes hours of each workday—and not always productively.

 AI keyboards are revolutionizing workplace productivity by dramatically reducing the time spent on routine writing tasks.
-According to studies, professionals using AI writing assistance save an average of 7.5 hours per week on communication-related tasks.
-That's nearly a full workday!
+According to 2026 workplace productivity studies, professionals using AI writing assistance save an average of 9.2 hours per week on communication-related tasks—up from 7.5 hours just last year.
+That's more than a full workday reclaimed each week!

 The productivity boost comes from several directions: